 As we continue to grow as an organization, including by expanding our development efforts and building out our capabilities for the ongoing commercialization of NUPLAZID, we have implemented, and will continue to evaluate and may implement additional, changes to our organization that may be appropriate in order to properly manage and direct our growth as a commercial-stage company.
 These changes may include changes to the size and composition of our management and/or board of directors, as appropriate, to include individuals with substantial experience in managing or serving on the boards of directors of commercial-stage pharmaceutical companies.
 For example, during 2015 and 2016, five long-standing board members either resigned from the board or did not stand for re-election, and during approximately the same timeframe our board elected three new board members.
-In September 2015, we named Steve Davis, who had been serving as our Interim CEO since March 2015, to be our President and Chief Executive

-Officer and to be a member of our Board of Directors.
-In November 2015, we also hired our Executive Vice President, Head of Research and Development, to replace our previous Executive Vice President, Development and Chief Medical Officer who had resigned.
-We hired a new Chief Medical Officer in January 2016, a new Chief Financial Officer in August 2016, and a new head of Regulatory Affairs in February 2017.
-Additionally, in March 2017, we hired a new Chief Commercial Officer following the retirement of our prior chief commercial officer.
+We hired a new head of Regulatory Affairs in February 2017 and, in March 2017, we hired a new Chief Commercial Officer following the retirement of our prior chief commercial officer.
+In addition, in February 2018, our General Counsel announced that he would be leaving ACADIA.
 We may decide to hire other executive level employees as we grow.
 Any such significant changes to the organization may distract management or otherwise be disruptive to us as a company, which could harm our business.